Morris County New Jersey assistance programs.

 The job training program is officially known as WIRED, which stands for Workforce Innovation in Regional Economic Development.
 The primary goal of the program is to immediately help people in need of new jobs in northwest New Jersey, Morris Sussex, and Warren Counties.
 Dial (973) 395-8681 to learn more.

-Housing assistance and energy bill help
+Housing assistance, social services and energy bill help

 These funds will be made available to individuals and families, to help with paying utility bills, rental assistance, moving costs, security deposits, motel or hotel vouchers, and a wide variety of other bills and expenses.
 Also, help can be provided for employment training, medical bills and debt, mental health, credit counseling, and even legal advice.
 You can call (973) 829-8176.